Agile Development

 Did you know that you can combine features from both Scrum and Kanban?
 This is called Scrumban!
 In this exercise, you will be using LEGOs ™️ to build a car.

-- (1 min) Sprint planning: Decide what work will be completed this sprint.
-Move those sticky notes to the “In Progress” column.
+4. (2 min) Sprint planning: Decide what work will be completed this sprint.
+Prioritize your backlog (try MoSCoW!) and move the sticky notes you commit to into the “In Progress” column.

 Discussion